goauthentik/authentik/website/docs/troubleshooting/postgres/upgrade_kubernetes.md

         tag: 15.2.0-debian-11-r26
 ```

-And run `helm upgrade --install authentik authentik/authentik -f values.yaml` to apply these changes.
+Now run `helm upgrade --install authentik authentik/authentik -f values.yaml` to apply these changes.
 Depending on your configuration, you might have to repeat the steps from [Prerequisites](#prerequisites).

 After the upgrade is finished, you should have a new PostgreSQL pod running with the updated image.

-### Removing the old data
+### Remove the old data

-As the PVC mounted by the PostgreSQL pod still contains the old data, we need to remove/rename that data, so that PostgreSQL can initialize it with the new version.
+Because the PVC mounted by the PostgreSQL pod still contains the old data, we need to remove/rename that data, so that PostgreSQL can initialize it with the new version.

 Run `kubectl exec -it authentik-postgresql-0 -- bash` to get a shell in the PostgreSQL pod.